 Using light for plant health – The SeeGrow® approach.

 LED turf grow lights are manufactured by SeeGrow® Developments.
-Outstanding results are achieved with up to 10mm growth or leaf and root in 24 hours.
+With the use of these turf specific light rigs you can get outstanding results of up to 10mm growth or leaf and root in 24 hours.
 SeeGrow utilize a light spectrum that is tailored to meet the specific needs of turf, so these are turf grow lights rather than simply retro-fitted horticultural lights.

 One of the main advantages of LED over HPS and MH lights is the adjustable spectrum.
 They are now in use at Manchester City, Juventus, The San Siro, Tokyo Stadium, Chelsea FC, and Wembley Stadium.